karlrees/docker_bedrockserver/README.md

 *Sorry for any confusing instructions.
 Just thought it'd be better to share with terse instructions than not at all.*

+## Custom permissions

+The startup script will copy the "worldname.permissions.json" file, if it exists (where "worldname" is the name of your world), into the image as the permissions.json file for the server.

 ## Known Issues

 Because of Windows permission difficulties, mounting external volumes for Minecraft worlds does not appear to work when using a Windows host.